PancakeCivet/Classification-of-bronzes-by-CNN/README.md

 - Training: Training the model on the dataset with appropriate hyperparameters.
 - Evaluation: Assessing the model's performance using metrics such as accuracy, precision, and recall.

+## Contributing

+We welcome contributions to improve this project.
+If you have any suggestions or bug reports, please open an issue or submit a pull request.

 ## Results

 /*The CNN model achieved an accuracy of XX% on the test dataset.
 The results indicate that the model is effective in distinguishing between different types of bronze artifacts.
 Detailed results and analysis can be found in the report [link to the report].*/

+## License

+MIT